vinckr/site/content/blog/w40k-reading-guide.md

 - [x] False Gods (2) by Graham McNeill
   - This one took a while to get going but as soon as they land on Davin's moon, Nurgle makes his first appearance and I loved that part.
 The part where Horus gets corrupted was a bit weak for me - to me it was not really realistic that the character was so "easily convinced" to join Chaos.
 A good read overall.
 - [x] Galaxy in Flames (3) by Ben Counter
   - Lots of battle on Istvan III, the rebellion is in full swing now.
 I liked Tarvitz as character, but the endless slaughter can get a bit tedious at times.
-So far the hardest to get through
+So far the hardest to get through.
 - [x] Flight of the Eisenstein (4) by James Swallow
   - best one in the series so far!
 Garro is a great protagonist, lots of fun battle and Nurgle action.
-Overall very entertaining read-
+Overall very entertaining read.
 - [x] Fulgrim (5) by Graham McNeil
   - Even though its optional I would recommend to read it.
 The constant talk about becoming perfect is a bit annoying but the book is a entertaining tale of sinking into more and more depravity.
 I already spoiled the outcome for me a bit when I read one of the Eye of Terra shortstories on Fulgrim, but I liked that it was not only guns and carnage this time, but a more refined mix of topics.